-■ International Year of Cooperatives
+International Year of Cooperatives and Beyond

-The United Nations has declared 2012 the International Year of Cooperative (IYC), highlighting the contribution of cooperatives to socio-economic development.
-With the theme of "Cooperative Enterprises Build a Better World," IYC seeks to increase awareness about cooperatives, to promote growth of cooperatives and to establish appropriate policies to support cooperatives.
+The United Nations has declared 2012 the International Year of Cooperatives (IYC), highlighting the contribution of cooperatives to socio-economic development.
+With the theme of "Cooperative Enterprises Build a Better World," IYC sought to increase awareness about cooperatives, to promote growth of cooperatives and to establish appropriate policies to support cooperatives.

-JWCU also takes this opportunity to celebrate IYC and to promote cooperatives through a wide range of activities, including: joining Japan National Planning Committee for IYC 2012, enhancing advocacy efforts for Law on Associated Workers' Co-operatives, organizing promotional events, such as JWCU IYC Launch "Asking for an Immediate Approval of the Law on Associated Workers' Cooperatives" (January 26, 2012) and the 15th National Gathering of Cooperation 2012 "Cooperation Builds Our Future" (November 17-18, 2012).
+JWCU also took this opportunity to celebrate IYC and to promote cooperatives through a wide range of activities, including: joining Japan National Planning Committee for IYC 2012, enhancing advocacy efforts for Law on Associated Workers' Co-operatives, and organizing promotional events such as JWCU IYC Launch "For the Immediate Approval of the Law on Associated Workers' Cooperatives" (January 26, 2012) and the 15th National Gathering of Cooperation 2012 "Creating Communities to Revitalize Humanity" (November 17-18, 2012).